 To provide for high quality and professional standards as well as uniformity of policies and procedures in applications for externally sponsored program support, all faculty, teachers, and staff are required to process grant and contract proposals through the Office of Sponsored Programs.
-The Assistant Dean for Research is designated by the President of the University as the certifying representative for Gallaudet University for proposals.
-The Assistant Dean for Research is authorized to negotiate with sponsors on behalf of the University.
+The Interim Director of Sponsored Programs is designated by the President of the University as the certifying representative for Gallaudet University for proposals.
+The Interim Director of Sponsored Programs is authorized to negotiate with sponsors on behalf of the University.
 The Office of Sponsored Programs serves as the official liaison between the University and outside sponsors.

 These procedures apply to, but are not limited to: (1) all new applications for grants or contracts; (2) continuation requests on multi-year awards; (3) any budget or project revisions requiring sponsoring agency approval; (4) internal budget revisions not requiring sponsoring agency approval; and (5) requests for time extensions to complete a grant.

 - Employees intending to submit a proposal must contact the Office of Sponsored Programs to obtain the appropriate forms and guidance on the necessary requirements for securing University approval.